 The thread that has run through-out her life is the creation of a more balanced, just world – a world where people can heal and grow to become the people they dream of being.

 Valerie Lemieux is strongly committed to social change and to strengthening the charitable sector.
 She believes in the power of investing in charities through strategic philanthropic donations and through impact/social investments.
-She is proud to facilitate those activities through her work as General Director at the Catherine Donnelly Foundation.
+She is proud to facilitate those activities through her work as Executive Director at the Catherine Donnelly Foundation.

 The National Program Facilitator works in collaboration with the National Steering Committee to support hub development and ensure connection and cohesion of the project within a national framework.

 Rehana Tejpar, M. Ed is an artist-facilitator of East African Indian and Uruguayan ancestry who has been designing and leading artful popular education programs with children, youth and adults for the past 15 years in Toronto, Kenya and India.
 She is currently serving as the National Program Facilitator for the Catherine Donnelly Foundation’s Righting Relations Adult Education for Social Change Program.
 Rehana is a practitioner of Art of Hosting, Theatre of the Oppressed and InterPlay and brings together dialogical processes and body-based storytelling in her approach to personal and collective transformation.

 The Catherine Donnelly Foundation is a private charitable foundation based in Toronto that provides grants to charities addressing issues related to Adult Education, Housing, and Environment (Climate Change).

 RIGHTINGRELATIONS 12 Montcrest Boulevard, Toronto, ON M4K 1J7 | 416-461-2996 | firstname.lastname@example.org